1 Welcome to CIS3750

 This was a piece of advice that a student opted to provide in 2017.
 While it might read as a harsh assessment of the instructor, it’s worth considering.

-First, asking the client is an incredibly useful piece of advice because they are the domain expert.
-No one in the class will know as much about their challenge as they will; not even the prof. Second, the usefulness of the instructor might be debatable but the responsibility for gathering and writing specifications falls to the student.
-In fact, this is one of the key learning outcomes and deliverables of the course.
-While the instructor is there to guide you, it is your responsibility to work with the client to understand the system they need you to design.
+Asking the client about the project is useful advice because they are the domain expert.
+No one in the class will know as much about their challenge as they will; not even the professor.
+The usefulness of the professor might be debatable but the responsibility for gathering and writing specifications falls to the student.
+This is one of the key learning outcomes and deliverables of the course.
+While the instructor will guide you, you must work with the client to understand the system they need you to design.

-In particular, you will be asked to offer advice or lessons pertaining to the design process, and working with a community partner.
-Think of this as your way of mentoring future students; allowing them to learn from your mistakes and successes.
+In particular, you will be asked to offer advice or lessons about the design process, and working with a community partner.
+This as your way of mentoring future students; allowing them to learn from your mistakes and successes.

 To facilitate this process, it may make sense to document any comments or thoughts you have as we work through the course content.
-Perhaps you were expecting a particular method to be extremely useful, but in practice, you found it lacking.
-Or perhaps you were expecting very little from a method but were surprised by the outcomes.
-Or maybe at some point in the semester, you realize that it would have made sense to ask the community partner a specific question.
-Whatever it is, write it down so that we can share what we’ve learned about the process or work with a community partner with future cohorts.
+Perhaps you were expecting a particular method to be extremely useful, but you found it lacking.
+Or you were expecting very little from a method but were surprised by the outcomes.
+Or maybe at some point in the semester, you realize it would have made sense to ask the community partner a specific question.
+Whatever it is, record it so that we can share what we’ve learned about the process or work with a community partner with future cohorts.

-Based on previous offerings of the course, the two most important pieces of advice include 1) start early, and 2) ask the community partner lots of questions.
+Based on previous course cohorts, the two most important pieces of advice include 1) start early, and 2) ask the community partner a lot of questions.
 Other lessons and pieces of advice that have been passed down by previous students in the course include:

 Reflections From A Former CIS3750 Student